maciejors/Family_Store_dev/README.md

 - **App management:**
   - **Create New App:** Effortlessly add new applications to the platform, providing detailed information, screenshots, logos, and changelogs.
   - **Update Existing Apps:** Empower users to upload new versions of their applications.
-  - **Edit Existing App Details:** Modify app name, update description and changelog to keep the content up-to-date and accurate.
+  - **Edit Existing App Details:** Modify app name, update description and changelog, and update logo and screenshots to keep the content up-to-date and accurate.

 - **Brands:**
   - Allow users to group their apps and publish them under different author names.